matthewclaw/Simple.Interpreter/README.md

 ## Features

 * **Simple Expression Syntax:** The interpreted language offers a minimal and intuitive syntax, easy for non-technical users to grasp.
+* **Validation:** The interpreter validates the expression syntax and ensures that it is well-formed and can be evaluated.
 * **Arithmetic Operations:** Includes standard arithmetic operations (+, -, \*, /).
 * **Comparison Operators:** Supports a full suite of comparison operators (==, !=, >, <, >=, <=).
 * **Logical Operators:** Implements logical AND (`and`) and OR (`or`) operations for building complex conditions.